GET: Global envelopes in R

-For tasks (ii) and (iii), the data vector $\TT_1$ is compared with a global envelope constructed from the data vector $\TT_1$ and vectors $\TT_2, \ldots ,\TT_s$ simulated under a null hypothesis $H_0$, in order to decide if the data vector is extreme ($H_0$ is rejected) or not extreme ($H_0$ is not rejected).
-For these tasks, in addition to a global envelope, a Monte Carlo $p$~value is computed according to the measure $M_i$: $p = \sum_{i=1}^{s} \1 (M_i \leq M_1) \big/ s$ \citep[see, e.g.,][]{MyllymakiEtal2017, MrkvickaEtal2017, MrkvickaEtal2020, MrkvickaEtal2019b, MrkvickaEtal2019a}.

-In order to obtain an exact Monte Carlo test, i.e., a test that achieves the prescribed family-wise error rate, the exchangeability of the test vectors $\TT_i$ is required.
-All the examples in Section \ref{sec:illustrations} satisfy exchangeability, except the functional GLM where the permutation of the residuals from the null model \citep{FreedmanLane1983} is used.
-This permutation scheme is commonly used in univariate permutation GLMs and widely accepted as the best available solution \citep{AndersonRobinson2001, AndersonTerBraak2003, WinklerEtal2014}.

-The second part of this introductory section describes the competing and complementary methods and software.
-Thereafter, in Section~\ref{sec:theory}, seven global envelopes with IGI are described and their usage in \pkg{GET} is discussed.
-In Section~\ref{sec:illustrations}, several examples of applications of global envelopes are shown, namely 1) the computation of central regions and functional boxplots for a set of functions or jointly for several sets of functions (Section \ref{sec:cr}); 2) the Monte Carlo goodness-of-fit test for simple hypotheses with application to spatial statistics (Section \ref{sec:GOT}); 3) the Monte Carlo goodness-of-fit test for composite hypotheses with application to graphical normality testing (Section \ref{sec:GOTcomposite}); 4) the graphical $n$-sample test of correspondence of distribution functions, $n\geq 2$ (Section \ref{sec:CDF}); 5) the graphical functional one-way ANOVA (Section \ref{sec:fANOVA}); 6) the functional GLM for images (Section \ref{sec:fGLM}); and 7) the computation of the confidence band in polynomial regression (Section \ref{sec:confband}).
+Because there are many other methods that can be used for the same purposes as global envelopes, we first give a motivating example of functional analysis of covariance (ANCOVA) to demonstrate the main features and advantages of global envelope tests (Section~\ref{sec:motivating_example}).
+Other possible usages are also discussed in more detail.
+The second part of this introductory section describes the competing and complementary methods and software for these same usages.
+Thereafter, in Section~\ref{sec:implementation}, we give an overview of global envelopes including the formal definition of their graphical interpretation, summary of the types of global envelopes and their implementation in \pkg{GET}.
+In Section~\ref{sec:illustrations}, the usage of global envelopes is shown for several examples of applications illustrating main features of the \pkg{GET} package, namely 1) the computation of central regions and functional boxplots for a set of functions or jointly for several sets of functions (Section~\ref{sec:cr}); 2) the Monte Carlo goodness-of-fit test for simple hypotheses with application to spatial statistics (Section~\ref{sec:GOT}); 3) the Monte Carlo goodness-of-fit test for composite hypotheses with application to graphical normality testing (Section~\ref{sec:GOTcomposite}); 4) the graphical $n$-sample test of correspondence of distribution functions, $n\geq 2$ (Section~\ref{sec:CDF}); 5) the graphical functional one-way analysis of variance (ANOVA) (Section~\ref{sec:fANOVA}); 6) the functional general linear model (GLM) for images (Section~\ref{sec:fGLM}); and 7) the computation of the confidence band in polynomial regression (Section~\ref{sec:confband}).
 The final section, Section~\ref{sec:summary}, is left for discussion.